SkafteNicki/dtu_mlops/08_reproduceability/readme.md

 6. Run the script

-7. By default hydra will write the results to a `outputs` folder, with a subfolder for the day the experiment was run and further the time it was started.
+7. By default hydra will write the results to a `outputs` folder, with a sub-folder for the day the experiment was run and further the time it was started.
 Inspect your run by going over each file the hydra has generated and check the information has been logged.
 Can you find the hyperparameters?

-8. Hydra also allows for dynamically changing and adding parameters on the fly from the commandline:
+8. Hydra also allows for dynamically changing and adding parameters on the fly from the command-line:

-   8.1 Try changing one parameter from the commandline
+   8.1 Try changing one parameter from the command-line
        ```
        python vae_mnist.py seed=1234
        ```

-   8.2 Try adding one parameter from the commandline
+   8.2 Try adding one parameter from the command-line
        ```
        python vae_mnist.py +experiment.stuff_that_i_want_to_add=42
        ```